arnodelorme/wp15/usecase-2.4/README.md

 3. The task stimuli used for eliciting N170, MMN, and N400, located in the stimuli folder
 4. Demographic information for all 40 participants ("participants.tsv &.json")

-The data can be downloaded from [ERPCore BIDS dataset](https://osf.io/9f5w7/files/osfstorage) or by installing and running the [OSF-client](https://github.com/osfclient/osfclient) (which downloads the data an order of magnitude faster).
+The data can be downloaded from [ERPCore BIDS dataset](https://osf.io/9f5w7/files/osfstorage) or by installing and running the [OSF-client](https://github.com/osfclient/osfclient) (which downloads the data an order of magnitude faster):

 ```console
 python -m venv venv